Mercerenies/latitude/spec/ch2_lexical.md

 the DSL string.
 Note that backslashes are not treated specially in DSL strings.
 Pairs of parentheses may appear inside a DSL string, so long as they are balanced (so every `(` must be matched by a `)`).

+## Comments

+Line comments in Latitude start with a semicolon (`;`) and continue until the next newline character (`U+000A`).
+Block comments start with an opening brace followed by a star (`{*`) and end with a star followed by a closing brace (`*}`).
+Note that block comments can be nested, so matching pairs of `{*` and `*}` can appear within a block comment so long as they are balanced.
+Comments can be placed in the code anywhere that whitespace would be ignored, so in particular comments cannot be placed in the middle of an identifier or inside a string.